sallamy2580/react-ruby-talentree/README.md

 ## Overview

 **TalenTree** is an app that connects students or new learners of any subject with teachers around the world who are looking for students.
 TalenTree also allows both teachers and students to make posts and build a resume of work on their profile.
+Teacher accounts can create classes and students can search for classes by categories in the Browse tab to register for courses.

 <br>